- Matt Hise M ’14

 Professional Recommendations: Provide two recommendations from employers or former professors who are in a position to judge the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.

-Applicants who do not meet the traditional criteria will be judged on a case-by-case basis and will be asked to submit additional documentation if under consideration for conditional admission.
+Consideration for Conditional Admission: Applicants who do not meet the above criteria will be judged on a case-by-case basis and will be asked to submit additional documentation in an attempt to gain conditional admission.

 Other Admission/Enrollment Related Information

 TOEFL Requirement: For admission into the MAEL program, applicants whose primary language is not English must have a recent IBT (Internet-Based TOEFL) score of 100 or more in addition to meeting other program requirements.

 Transfer Credit Policy: A maximum of six (6) semester hours of graduate transfer credits will be considered.
 The course(s) must have been taken at a regionally accredited institution and be aligned with the objectives for the University of Mount Union course(s).
 Additional credits may be transferred on a case-by-case basis.

 A candidate wishing credit must submit an official transcript for the work, along with a copy of the appropriate course description from the graduate catalog of the institution and may be asked to offer additional documentation, such as syllabus.
 To initiate a transfer credit evaluation, email a request to Dr. Thomas Gannon, Director of Master of Arts in Educational Leadership at email@example.com.